ModelEarth/evaporation-kits/README.md

 <!--Combining GreenLight evaporation with MOF water capture and Solar Panels for heat and airflow-->

-GreenLight Kits for Kids using cool green polarized light could further improve MOF water trapping by increasing the available water vapor.
+Evapration using cool green polarized light could further improve MOF water trapping by increasing the available water vapor.
 Adding heat and airflow using solar energy could further enhance both the GreenLight evaporation process and MOF water capture.
-From what I've read previously, Water capture in porous MOF material occurs during the cool of the night.
-It uses the heat of the day to release the water.
+Water capture in porous MOF material occurs during the cool of the night.
+The heat of the day  releases the captured water.

 ## Photomolecular Effect Details